Skip to main content

 Pisgah Day Use Areas

 – Brown Mountain OHV Area, near Colletsville.
 Open April 1 to January 1.
 34 miles of trails ranging from easy to difficult for off-highway vehicles, including jeeps and other four-wheeled vehicles on some trails.
-Primitive camping is also allowed; sites have tables, grills and lantern posts, and there’s a water hydrant and vault toilet at the trailhead. $5 daily fee/$30 season pass to ride.
-(828) 652-2144.
+Primitive camping is also allowed; sites have tables, grills and lantern posts, and there’s a water hydrant and vault toilet at the trailhead.
+Fee charged.

 – Carolina Hemlocks Recreation Area, near Burnsville.
 Open April 20 to October 30.
 Popular for swimming and tubing on the South Toe River, and tubes are available to rent.
 Also fishing, trails, picnicking, drinking water, flush toilets.
 Adjacent to Carolina Hemlocks Campground.
-More information from the Cradle of Forestry in America, which operates the campground. $3 fee per car.
-(877) 444-6777.
+Fee charged.

 – Catawba Falls, near Old Fort.
 A trail and footbridges over the river and Chestnut Branch lead to the 100-foot lower falls, and a series of staircases and a tower provide access to the 50-foot upper falls on the Catawba River.
 Vault toilets, parking.
 Click on the photo at right for more information.

-– Cradle of Forestry in America Heritage Site, near Brevard (see also the Cradle of Forestry Interpretive Association in America site).
+– Cradle of Forestry, near Pisgah Forest (see also FIND Outdooors’ Cradle of Forestry page).
 Open April 14 to November 4.
-Two 1-mile interpretive trails, several exhibits and a movie at Forest Discovery Center, drinking water, flush toilets (handicapped accessible).
-Pink Beds Picnic Area next door. $5 for adults, free for 15 years old and younger; $30 for a season pass.
-(828) 877-3130.
+Two 1-mile interpretive trails, several exhibits and a movie at vistor center, guided hikes, additional organized programs, drinking water, flush toilets (handicapped accessible).
+Pink Beds Picnic Area is next door.
+Fee charged.

-– Lake Powhatan Recreation Area, near Asheville in the heart of the Bent Creek Experimental Forest (forest map).
-Open April through October.
-Picnic area with 22 tables and swimming beach with lifeguards in summer, fishing pier (handicapped accessible), hiking and biking trails, drinking water and flush toilets.
-Adjacent to Lake Powhatan Campground. $5 fee per car, $20 for a season pass that is also good at North Mills River (below).
-Early April to late October.
-(828) 877-3130.
+– Lake Powhatan Recreation Area, near Asheville in the heart of the Bent Creek Experimental Forest, which has an extensive trail system.
+Includes a large picnic area with 22 tables, a swimming beach with lifeguards in summer, fishing pier (handicapped accessible), drinking water and flush toilets.
+Adjacent to Lake Powhatan Campground.
+Fee charged.

 – Linville Gorge Wilderness Area, near Linville Falls community.
 The 2,000-foot-deep gorge is formed by the Jonas Ridge on the east and Linville Mountain on the west and is bisected by the Linville River.
 It offers numerous opportunities for hiking, backpacking, rock climbing (permit required), fishing, hunting and primitive camping.
 A permit is required for camping on weekends and holidays from May 1 through October 31.

 North Mills River Picnic Area, near Asheville.
-Picnic tables, plus nearby trails open for hiking, biking and horseback riding; fishing, drinking water, flush toilets.
-Adjacent to North Mills River Campground. $3 fee per car, $20 for a season pass that is also good at Lake Powhatan (above).
-April 1 to October 31.
-(828) 877-3265.
+Picnic tables on a large picnic area, plus nearby trails open for hiking, biking and horseback riding; fishing (accessible platform), drinking water, flush toilets.
+Adjacent to North Mills River Campground.
+Fee charged.

 – Pink Beds Picnic Area, near Brevard.
-21 picnic tables, 2 shelters.
+21 picnic tables, 2 shelters on large open field with access to the Pink Beds hiking trail.
 Drinking water, flush toilets.
-Shelter rental $50.
 Adjacent to Cradle of Forestry in America and its Forest Discovery Center.
-(828) 877-3265.
+Fee for shelter rental.

 – Roan Mountain, near Bakersville.
-Short trails on mountaintop known for rhododendron gardens, grassy balds and spruce fir forests.
+Short trails on mountain ridge known for rhododendron gardens, grassy balds and spruce fir forests.
 Also picnicking, drinking water, flush toilets (handicapped accessible).
 Appalachian Trail crosses the area.
-Open May through November. $3 fee per car, $15 for a season pass.
-(828) 682-6146.
+Open Memorial Day to last Friday morning in September.
+Fee charged.

 – Shining Rock Wilderness Area, near Canton.
 Shining Rock encompasses more than 18,000 acres with elevations varying from 3,300 to over 6,000 feet.
 There are multiple trails, but they are neither signed nor blazed, and are maintained at a low level.
 Groups of campers may not be larger than 10 people at any time, and campfires are not allowed.
 Sunburst Campground, with nine sites near Waynesville, is on the edge of the wilderness area.
 The wilderness area is named for the white quartz outcropping near the crest of the Shining Rock Mountain (6,040 feet).

 – Sliding Rock Recreation Area, near Brevard.
-Popular 50-foot natural water slide that ends in a 8-foot-deep pool is open from Memorial Day through Labor Day.
+Popular 60-foot natural water slide that ends in a 8- to 10-foot-deep pool is open from Memorial Day through Labor Day.
 Lifeguards on duty in season.
-Two observation platforms.
-Flush-toilet restrooms, drinking water (water may be shut off with closing). $3 fee per person.
-(828) 877-3265.
+One observation platforms.
+Flush-toilet restrooms, drinking water (water may be shut off when rec area closes).
+Fee charged.

 – Sycamore Flats Picnic Area, near Brevard.
 Picnic area on the Davidson River adjacent to Davidson River Campground has a picnic shelter and 40 tables, grills and bathrooms, and a half-mile trail.
 Access to the river makes it popular for tubing and fishing.
-(828) 877-3265.
+Fee for shelter reservation.
 Click on the photo for more information.

 – Table Rock, near Morganton.
 Short trails along the rim of Linville Gorge to summit of Table Rock and the Chimneys.
 Also picnicking and vault toilets (handicapped accessible).
 Open April 1 to December 31.
 (828) 652-2144.

-Wiseman's View - Wiseman's View - Click for More Information– Upper Creek Falls, near Morganton.
-A steep, 0.4-mile trail leads to the top of the falls and a 0.9-mile trail goes to the bottom of the falls.
-A 1.6-mile loop requires twice fording the creek by wading or rock-hopping.
+Wiseman's View - Wiseman's View - Click for More Information– Upper Creek Falls, near Jonas Ridge.
+A steep, 0.4-mile trail leads to series of cascades dropping about 80 feet along the rocky slope.
+A 0.9-mile trail goes to the bottom of the falls.
+A 1.6-mile loop requires twice fording the creek by wading or rock-hopping toget to the lower falls.

-– Wisemans View, near Linville Falls.
+Wisemans’ View, near Linville Falls.
 Short, wheelchair-accessible trail leads to views of Linville Gorge, and Hawksbill and Table Rock mountains.
 Vault toilets (handicapped accessible).
-(828) 652-2144.
 Click on the photo at right for more information.

 Go to Camping in Pisgah National Forest for several more day use sites/campgrounds.